chromium/chromium/docs/accessibility/os/facegaze.md

 4. Extension APIs to update the cursor position, send synthetic mouse and key events, and interact with the FaceGaze bubble in the browser (among other things)
-5. The browser-side implementation for the bubble UI
+5. The ash-side implementation for the bubble UI
 6. Settings page implementation, where users can configure their cursor settings and update their gesture-to-action bindings